hackus/Concurrency-Strategy-Comparison/README.md

 I should mention that the code was generated with ChatGPT’s help; I don’t yet have enough experience with ZIO or Cats Effect to write it entirely on my own.
 If anyone is able to improve it, you’re more than welcome to jump in.

+I had to separate ZIO and Cats Effect runs as I observed ZIO interfered into Cats Effect and was deteriorating both statistics.
+Now I am running them separately until I will find a solution for it.

 Each model runs identical workloads — such as database I/O, PDF parsing, and simulated thread-sleep tasks — to compare performance, scalability, and development complexity.
 The goal is to understand trade-offs between simplicity, control, and scalability — and to help developers choose the right concurrency tool for their workload.